 On the other hand, critics of the tax model say that it will imply higher tax burden for manufacturing SMEs and lead to an expansion of operating costs.
 For businesses, complying to GST may call for an overhaul of the existing software systems.
 It will also imply registration in multiple states.
 Moreover, unlike traditional systems, GST levy will fall in the middle of the year.

-A registered taxpayer opting for the composition scheme must pay tax at a rate which is not more than 1% for manufacturer, 2.5% for restaurant sector and 0.5% for other suppliers.0.5% for other suppliers.
+A registered taxpayer opting for the composition scheme must pay tax at a rate which is not more than 1% for manufacturer and traders and 5% for restaurants.

 GST will cover all kinds of trade ranging from the sale, transfer, purchase, barter, lease, as well as import of goods and/or services.
 The taxation, administered through a dual model, will be applied both at the Union and State government levels.